Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Introduction

-In this paper, we present the most extensive study of synthetic populations of binary Cepheids up to date.
-We take full advantage of the population synthesis method that treats metallicity and binarity percentage as free parameters, which can be set to any arbitrary value or a grid of values.
-We create synthetic populations of three metallicities $Z=$\,0.004, 0.008, 0.02, reflecting the metal content of classical Cepheids in the SMC, LMC, and MW, respectively, and with binarity percentages of 0, 25, 50, 75, and 100\%.
-Such an approach gives us full control over the binarity and metallicity, and allows us to study the impact of these parameters on the observed characteristics of resolved and unresolved binary Cepheids.
 Moreover, for every combination of metallicity and binarity, we test four sets of initial conditions and their effect on the outcome.
 We examine the entire collection of synthetic populations of binary Cepheids for similarities and differences between the variants, and compare our theoretical predictions with features observed in binary Cepheids in the MW and LMC.
-Following papers in this series will focus on the detailed analysis of PLRs and the quantification of the expected shift of their zero-points due to binarity (paper II), and the quantification of the shift in Cepheids' color indices, caused by companions' dissimilar effective temperatures, which affects the reddening towards binary Cepheids, and presents an opportunity to detect companions on the color-color diagram (paper III).
+Following papers in this series will focus on the detailed analysis of PLRs and the quantification of the expected shift of their zero-points due to binarity (Paper II), and the quantification of the shift in Cepheids' color indices, caused by companions' dissimilar effective temperatures, which affects the reddening toward binary Cepheids, and presents an opportunity to detect companions on the color-color diagram (Paper III).